jdomenechb/renew-doctrine-connection/README.md

 ## Configuration

-Modify your Doctrine configuration to use the `TimedRenewClass` contained in this library as the wrapper class of Doctrine.
+Modify your Doctrine configuration to use the `TimedRenewConection` contained in this library as the wrapper class of Doctrine.

 ```yaml
 doctrine: